nkcuong/C-and-CPP-memory-management/README.md

-The material to teach operating system concept and basic code-debug cicle.
+I use this repo to teach operating system concepts and basic code-debug cicle.